 App In The Air is designed to help you through the entire process of your airplane flight, serving as a booking assistant that reminds you of your gate, ETA, check-in requirements, baggage tips, and more.
 App In The Air condenses all of this important information so that it's easy to refer to at a glance, while also providing handy extras.
 You can view a summary of your airline's baggage rules (or even have an augmented reality overlay that you can use to measure your baggage to see if it will fit for carry-on or overhead guidelines).
 Travelers can integrate the app with TripIt, track loyalty rewards, view airplane amenities and even forward their details to their Apple Watch or Android Wear device.
 A premium subscription ($29.99 per year) includes real-time flight status updates, automated check-ins, and more.

 If road trips are more your thing, consider GasBuddy, a mobile app that helps users track down the cheapest gas in their region.
 Users can use their GPS location, or search by address or zip code.
 As many of the prices are based on user reports, GasBuddy rewards users with points for reporting and updating a station's prices, with points making you eligible for regular raffles of prizes like free gas.

 Roadtrippers (Android, iOS: Free)

-Another handy travel companion is the aptly named Roadtrippers (Android, iOS), a trip planning and itinerary app that helps you plot your next road trip, discovering destinations, attractions, and useful stops along the way.
+Another handy travel companion when you hit the road is the aptly named Roadtrippers, a trip planning and itinerary app that helps you plot your next road trip, discovering destinations, attractions, and useful stops along the way.
 You can also share your route and schedule with friends and family.
 The app helps users find everything from diners and dives to hotels, restaurants, national parks, roadside attractions and other scenic points of interest.
 Users can plan out trips in the app or the Roadtrippers web portal, saving locations and stops into a trip plan which you can sync across multiple devices for easy reference.

 AccuWeather (Android, iOS: Free)